Landmark Bill Heads to Governor’s Desk to Address the Bay Area Housing Crisis

-- Become partners with leading experts to devise creative policy solutions to restore reliable government financial tools for housing and community development
+- Partner with leading experts to create and implement policy solutions and effective financial tools for affordable housing and community development

-- Ensure that Northern California’s public housing residents live in thriving neighborhoods with access to high-quality services and amenities
+- Ensure that public housing residents live in thriving neighborhoods with access to high-quality services and amenities

-- Build and preserve affordable homes near quality transit hubs to improve health outcomes and access to opportunities and services for people with low and moderate incomes
+- Preserve, produce and protect affordable homes to improve access to opportunities for low-income people

 State & Local Policy